 6.25.2 Guidance to language users

 Simplify statements with interspersed comments to aid in accurately programming functionality and help future maintainers understand the intent and nuances of the code.
-The flexibility of C permits a programmer to create extremely complex expressions.
+The flexibility of C++ permits a programmer to create extremely complex expressions.

 From Core guidelines: